slipcor/pvparena/doc/mods/worldguard.md

-# Squads
+# Worldguard

 ## Description

-This mod adds squads to the game, basically only showing players belonging together apart from teams and classes.

-## Installation

-Unzip the module files (files tab, "PA Files v*.*.*") into the /pvparena/files folder and install them via

-- `/pa modules install [modname]`, activate per arena via
-- `/pa [arenaname] !tm [modname]`

-## Setup

-\-

-## Config settings ( config.yml !!!
-NOT per arena! )

-- modules.squads.ingameSquadSwitch \- allow switching squads ingame
+This mod adds creates or updates an arena region based on the coordinates of a worldguard region.

 ## Commands

-- `/pa wgload [regionname] [wgregionname]` \- load WorldGuard region wgregionname to PVP Arena region regionname
+- `/pa wgload [regionname] [wgregionname]` \- load coordinates of WorldGuard region *wgregionname* to PVP Arena region *regionname*.

-## Warnings

-\-
+If *wgregionname* coordinates have been changed, you can type this command again to update *regionname* coordinates.

 ## Dependencies

-- WorldGuard 5.9.1
+- WorldGuard 7.0+